maxvonhippel/Stellar-Visualizer/README.md

 The visualization tool is in progress and looks pretty cool, but a lot of work remains, in particular for:

-1. Labeling of axes and datapoints
-2. Selection of datapoints
+1. Labeling of datapoints, with a table that will show information about a specific datapoint when you hover over or select it
-3. Conic filtering of datapoints
+2. Conic filtering of datapoints
-4. Selection of axes (for coordinate system)
+3. More (as well as more sensible/deliberate) coordinate system options

 ## Citations